Getting Started With the E-2 Investor Application

 Before we file the case, you must have the premises secured for the business operation.
 For example, if you are starting a smoothie shop franchise, you must identify and have either a lease or at least a letter of intent with a landlord for a suitable space to operate the business you have in mind.

 The most valuable piece of evidence in the E-2 application submission is the business plan.
 We have relationships with excellent service providers to help with this requirement.
-You’re welcome to use whoever you would like to for the business plan, including software programs that can help you do it yourself, but we recommend you work with one of the companies we regularly use for that purpose.
+You’re welcome to use whomever you would like for the business plan, including software programs that can help you do it yourself, but we recommend you work with one of the companies we regularly use for that purpose.

 At a minimum, the business plan must include the following: